-Certification to UL 3223 will help mitigate risk for data center owners and operators by providing a set of criteria to increase end-user transparency, provider accountability, and proper data center documentation.
+Certification to UL 3223 helps mitigate risk for data center owners and operators by providing a set of criteria to increase end-user transparency, provider accountability, and proper data center documentation.

 According to RightScale’s “2017 State of the Internet” report, 85% of enterprise organizations have a multi-cloud strategy with 59% having more than 100 virtual machines or “VM’s” in either Amazon Web Services (AWS) or Microsoft Azure.
 A Statistica survey projects the public cloud market to hit $126 billion in revenue by 2020, up from $25 billion in 2015.
 Software and Platform as-a-service offering are projected to add another $32 billion.